Intake Center Hours

 - Minimize handling of the animal.
 If possible, pick up animal with cloth or paper towel and place in box lined with soft cloth (old t-shirt material), tissue (for babies), paper towel or newspaper (adults).
 Keep warm & quiet.

-- Do not provide food or water (one exception: see hummingbird care below)
+- Do not provide food or water (one exception: see hummingbird care or emergency baby bird care below).

 - Place the animal in a disposable container (best if no larger than twice the animal’s size) and secure the lid with tape.